Aaronlalala/Quant_Notes/Machine Learning/Machine Learning Model.md

 KNN is an instance based model, it's also called lazy learning model.
 Because it does not learning a disriminative function from the training data but recording the traning data.

+# Unsupervised Model

+## Principal Components Analysis

+PCA is an orthogonal linear transformation that transforms the data to a new coordinate to maximize the variance of projection on axes.

+### Drawbacks of PCA

+- PCA is sensitive to scale of features, because the optimization process mesures the variance of projection.
+- Sometimes, it's hard to find the interpretation of principal components especially after scalling.

+## What is the difference between Linear Discriminant Analysis and PCA?